gRNAde: Geometric Deep Learning for 3D RNA inverse design: The gRNAde pipeline

 \textbf{Sequence decoding and loss function. } We feed the final encoder representations after pooling, $\mS', \vec{\mV}'$, to autoregressive GVP-GNN decoder layers to predict the probability of the four possible base identities (A, G, C, U) for each node/nucleotide.
 Decoding proceeds according to the RNA sequence order from the 5' end to 3' end. gRNAde is trained in a self-supervised manner by minimising a cross-entropy loss (with label smoothing value of 0.05) between the predicted probability distribution and the ground truth identity for each base.
 During training, we use autoregressive teacher forcing \citep{williams1989learning} where the ground truth base identity is fed as input to the decoder at each step, encouraging the model to stay close to the ground-truth sequence.

-\textbf{Sampling. } When using gRNAde for inference and designing new sequences, we iteratively sample the base identity for a given nucleotide from the predicted conditional probability distribution, given the partially designed sequence up till that nucleotide/decoding step.
+\textbf{Sampling. } When using gRNAde for inference and designing new sequences, we iteratively sample the base identity for a given nucleotide from the predicted conditional probability distribution, given the partially designed sequence up until that nucleotide/decoding step.
 We can modulate the smoothness or sharpness of the probability distribution by using a temperature parameter.
 At lower temperatures, for instance $\leq$1.0, we expect higher native sequence recovery and lower diversity in gRNAde's designs.
 At higher temperatures, the model produces more diverse designs by sampling from a smoothed probability distribution.

-We can also consider unordered decoding \citep{dauparas2022robust} and masking or logit biasing during sampling, depending on the design scenario at hand.
+gRNAde can also use unordered decoding \citep{dauparas2022robust} with minimal impact on performance, as well as masking or logit biasing during sampling, depending on the design scenario at hand.
 This enables gRNAde to perform partial re-design of RNA sequences, retaining specified nucleotide identities while designing the rest of the sequence.
 Similar approaches for functional protein design have been shown to be successful in the wet lab \citep{sumida2024improving}.